Inception-framework/inception/Tuto.md

 # Tutorial

-In this tutorial, we present on use case to demonstrate the usefulness of using Inception on the analysis of a real-world firmware soure-code.
+In this tutorial, we present one use case to demonstrate the usefulness of using Inception for the analysis of a real-world firmware soure-code.
 The firmware under test is a Web server for the board LPC1850-DB1 from Diolan.
-This board hosts an NXP LPC1850 based on a ARM Cortex-M3 micro-processor.
+This board hosts an NXP LPC1850 chip based on a ARM Cortex-M3.
 The firmware contains 3 main elements that are:

 * A light TCP/IP stack.